QuantEcon/lecture-source-jl/rst_files/data_statistical_packages.rst

 While Julia may be overkill for estimating a simple linear regression, fixed-effect estimation with dummies for multiple variables are much more computationally intensive

-For a 2-way fixed-effect, taking the example directly from the documentation using `Cigarette consumption data <https://github.com/johnmyleswhite/RDatasets.jl/blob/master/doc/plm/rst/Cigar.rst>`_
+For a 2-way fixed-effect, taking the example directly from the documentation using `cigarette consumption data <https://github.com/johnmyleswhite/RDatasets.jl/blob/master/doc/plm/rst/Cigar.rst>`_

 .. code-block:: julia